-The graduate recruitment process for SNC-Lavalin’s Atkins business is not unusual for an employer of its size.
+The graduate recruitment process for Atkins is not unusual for an employer of its size.
 It involves several stages:

-- submitting an application form (which includes three application questions aimed to discover your reasons for applying to Atkins and the role, your interests and your experience)
+- fill out an online application form (which aims to find out more about you, your reasons for applying to Atkins and the role, your interests and your experience)

-As this may seem daunting, TARGETjobs caught up with Katie Cockerton and Kate Poade, graduate recruitment advisers at SNC Lavalin's Atkins Business and its specialist cost consultancy Faithful+Gould, to find out how you can be a successful candidate.
+As this may seem daunting, TARGETjobs caught up with Abigail Montgomery, Katie Cockerton and Kate Poade, graduate recruitment advisers at Atkins and its specialist cost consultancy Faithful+Gould, to find out how you can be a successful candidate.
 The below is based on an interview with them, coupled to TARGETjobs' expertise.

 You really need to spend time on your Atkins application form